jimlove7273/fintrack/README.md

-# FinTrack - Personal Bookkeeping App
+# FinTracker - Personal Bookkeeping App

 A Next.js application for tracking personal finances, similar to Quicken.